ampaire/store_manager_endpoints/README.md

     * requests

 ## Installation.
       all required modules listed above need to be installed
-* all installations are run with `$pip install module` Example
+* all installations are run with `$pip install <module-name>` Example
 `$pip install pytest`